PythonSJL/PyPyNum/README.md

 │   │   └── Array(object)/__init__(self: Any, data: Any, check: Any) -> Any
 │   └── FUNCTION
 │       ├── array(data: Any) -> Any
-│       ├── fill(shape: Any, sequence: Any, repeat: Any) -> Any
+│       ├── fill(shape: Any, sequence: Any, repeat: Any, pad: Any) -> Any
 │       ├── function(_array: Any, _function: Any, args: Any) -> Any
 │       ├── get_shape(data: Any) -> Any
 │       ├── is_valid_array(_array: Any, _shape: Any) -> Any